jibiabraham/javelin/README.md

 ## List of updates

 	1. First thing on the list is a port of baluptons amazing History plugin to integrate with 	Javelin.
 I rather think that the default one defined here is an incomplete implementation.
+		* Done.
+Check the examples page for a working demo.
+Testing is still to be done though.